Good practice in supervising research

 - If you supervise well, you will have fewer dropouts and complaints.

-- If you supervise well, your students will produce better theses and dissertations.
+- If you supervise well, your students will produce better theses and dissertations with less unnecessary frustration.

-- Good supervision will improve your personal reputation as a supervisor and your institution's reputation, both of which are helpful for attracting students.
+- Good supervision will improve your personal reputation as a supervisor and your institution's reputation.
+Both of these are helpful in attracting students because students will actively seek someone who gives reasonable amounts of help.

 How supervisors help